 1 Old Denville Road

-A portion of the park road is closed on snowy days and designates it an official sledding hill.
+Winter activities include snowshoeing, cross-country skiing and sledding.
+A portion of the park road may be closed on snowy days and designates it an official sledding hill.

 Van Saun County Park

 216 Forest Avenue